eaglesky/system-design/crawler.md

     - Storage service.

 * Storage
-Tasks are stored in DB, and output url contents are stored in BigTable.
+Tasks are stored in DB, and output url contents are stored in HDFS.

 * URL queue is too big to completely fit into memory.
 Use a MySQL DB task table instead.
 	- state (working/idle): Whether it is being crawled.